KeepingBeat415/AWS-cloud-learning-path/CMD/cmd.md

 8. ren -- renames files and folders
 9. del -- delete files, ex: del Cat1.txt
 10. - -- (wildcards) take the place of characters or words,
+11. Dir /a -- displays every file, including those that are hidden
+12. Doskey /History -- displays previous commands
+13. Ctrl+C -- stops the execution of a command
+14. Tab Key -- automatically completes a command

 ### Re-directors & Applications